-The recent changes to the Forestry Law 2017 has proven that CIRUM’s research and policy advocacy approach is effective in enhancing use and protection rights over forest and forest land for ethnic minorities.
-Our focus now is on applying this approach of community organizing for local advocacy and campaigning to address the issues of economic investments affecting forest communities’ livelihoods and existence.
+The recent changes to the Forestry Law 2017 has proven that CIRUM’s research and policy advocacy approach is effective in enhancing use and protection rights over customary forest and forest land for ethnic minorities.
+Our focus now is on applying this approach of action research and community mobilization via LandNet Plus for local advocacy and campaigning to address the issues of economic investments affecting forest communities’ livelihoods and existence.

 Securing Strong Sustainable Ethnic Minority Forest Communities

 CIRUM believes that a balance of interest between people and nature is necessary for genuine development and is dedicated to the fundamental human rights of ethnic minorities living in upland forest areas.

 We seek solutions to forest and land conflicts, securing ethnic minority people's rights to access, control and benefit from their forest and land resources in a way that is sustainable and in line with their own values, needs, knowledge and customs.

 A just sustainable society that honours its indigenous knowledge and peoples.

 A just society where natural resources are governed in a sustainable and transparent way and where marginalized ethnic minority groups can access, control and benefit from their natural resources in fair and equitable ways.

 Affected communities are allied and connected to be strong enough to protect their resources over harmful investments.

 Evidence Based: we use evidence based models on the ground and action research to build a strong foundation network and a body of knowledge that informs our decisions